Battle of Oranges

 j.
 "What magic did the medicine have on the patient?"

-Sarita wanted to know from Sommaya what magic the medicine had on the patient.
+Sarita wanted to know from Sommaya what magic the medicine had had on the patient.

 B. Change the following remarks into reported speech.